Ease Of Use

 The maximum contribution to the retirement investment account is capped at $6k per year ($7k if over the age of 50).

 Not sure how much money you need to save for retirement?
 Use the Stash retirement calculator to see how much money you need to save.

-A custodial account is an investment account for a minor that can get money started for their brighter financial future, and it’s only available on the Stash+ plan.
-With this account, you get two custodial accounts.
+A custodial account is an investment account for a minor that can get money started for their brighter financial future.

 The money in the custodial account is the minor’s property, and it can be used by the parent or legal guardian for things that benefit the child.

-However, the adult or custodian who opens an account can manage it until the minor reaches age 18 or 21, depending on where they live.
+However, the adult or custodian who opens an account can manage it until the minor reaches the age of 18 or 21, depending on where they live.

-When you buy fractional shares with Stash, you are buying a piece of a larger company.
-This can be a great way to get started investing, even if you don’t have a lot of money to invest.
+When you buy fractional shares with Stash, you’re buying a piece of a larger company.

 This is beneficial for people who want to invest in a company but don’t have the money to buy a whole share.